anantoghosh/eslint-config-good-code/README.md

 ## Principles

 - Typescript only (with tsx) - No react, jest, a11y etc. rules.
+Use in any kind of project.
 - No stylistic rules.
-- No clashing rules.
+- No conflicting or double enforced rules.
-- If typescript can prevent the issue, no need to enforce it via linting.
+- No enforcing of rules which typescript can already prevent.
 - _(future) Multiple configurations - Allow a developer to choose what's required._
 - _(future) Modular config - Allow customization per project._